What You’ll Learn

 A rate-lock is when your lender agrees to honor a particular interest rate by “locking” it into your loan—usually for 30-60 days, or long enough to complete the underwriting process.
 After you get pre-approved, you’ll be able to review Loan Estimates, which contain the breakdown of costs and fees associated with different mortgage terms and interest rates.
 Because they have the exact same formatting from one lender to the next, Loan Estimates are one of the best comparison tools in the mortgage shopping process.
 Use your Loan Estimate to examine the details of any refinance mortgage, including key elements like loan term (15-year or 30-year?), loan type (conventional or FHA?), loan amount, and estimated monthly payment.
 Once you figure out the best loan option for you, it’s time to lock your rate by putting money toward an appraisal.

 Until this point, your rate and loan amount have been based on the estimated value of your home.
 However, in the time that you’ve lived there, your home may have increased or decreased in fair market value.
 That's why it's important to get a new appraisal of your property, even though you likely went through this process when you originally bought your home.
-Locking your rate with Better Mortgage starts this formal inspection and appraisal process, and you’ll be asked to submit a payment of $550 to cover that cost.
+Locking your rate with Better Mortgage starts this formal inspection and appraisal process.
+The inspection and report cost varies, but we collect a deposit of $550 upfront.
 From there, our team will order the appraisal, title review, and start processing your request to lock your rate immediately.

 - Choose the rate that’s right for you

-- Pay $550 toward the appraisal to lock your rate
+- Pay $550 appraisal deposit to lock your rate

 - Coordinate with the appraiser to schedule your home inspection